canonical/launchpad-manual/docs/user/explanation/feature-highlights/the-bug-tracker.rst

-course, there is some loss of information, so projects that need to collaborate closely are still better off both using Launchpad, but if you need to collaborate with another project that has their own infrastructure then Launchpad can still make that as easy as posible.
+course, there is some loss of information, so projects that need to collaborate closely are still better off both using Launchpad, but if you need to collaborate with another project that has their own infrastructure then Launchpad can still make that as easy as possible.

 At the moment, Launchpad will only monitor remote bug status changes.
 In future, Launchpad will also bring remote bug comments into the Launchpad